Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/borders.md

 #### Semantic tokens

-Border semantic tokens as Sass maps and variables.
-Border utilities are declared via Sass maps and then generated with our utilities API.
+Border semantic tokens are defined as a Sass map.
+The border utilities are declared through this map and generated using our utilities API.

 {{< scss-docs name="ouds-sem-border" file="scss/tokens/_semantic.scss" >}}